murpheycm/regex-complex/gist-template.md

 # Regex for Phone Number Validation (North America)

-A GIST tutorial that explains how the regular expression, or regex, for phone number validation functions by breaking down each part of the expression and describing what it does.
+A Github gist tutorial that explains how the regular expression, or regex, for phone number validation functions by breaking down each part of the expression and describing what it does.

 ## Summary